uniq Command in LINUX with examples

 As you can see that we just used the name of input file in the above uniq example and as we didn’t use any output file to store the produced output, the uniq command displayed the filtered output on the standard output with all the duplicate lines removed.

-Note: uniq isn’t able to detect the duplicate lines unless they are adjacent.
-The content in the file must be therefore sorted before using uniq or you can simply use sort -u instead f uniq.
+Note: uniq isn’t able to detect the duplicate lines unless they are adjacent to each other.
+The content in the file must be therefore sorted before using uniq or you can simply use sort -u instead of uniq command.

 Options For uniq Command: